MechWarrior 5: Mercenaries: DLC5: The Dragon's Gambit

 On 26, July 2023, the 5th DLC was announced for MW5, The Dragon's Gambit to ship on 28 September 2023.
 This DLC takes place following the 4th Succession War, as The Draconis Combine attempts defend itself from the FedComm forces.
 The DLC will include 15 missions, a new Mech chassis, the Longbow, with 5 different versions of the chassis available, new special variants of existing Mechs, and the addition of multi-player and team combat mode for instant action missions.

 DLC6: Solaris Showdown

 On 14 March 2024, the 6th DLC for MW5: Mercenaries was released titled Solaris Showdown.
 The DLC brought back the fan-favorite voice actor George Ledoux to reprise his role as Duncan Fisher, a character that was previously established in Mechwarrior 4: Mercenaries.
 The DLC introduces new mission types and a smaller campaign focusing on the gladiator arena combat found in the Solaris 7 tournaments.
 The DLC also introduced the Roughneck mech and its different variants to the game.

+DLC7: Shadow of Kerensky

+On September 3rd, 2025, the seventh DLC for mercenaries was released.
+This DLC introduces both the faction of the Clans and the technology they bring with them including several mechs, weapons and other equipment.
+The plot for this DLC begins with the Commander hunting pirates in the Free Rasalhague Republic, only to encounter Clan Wolf and being forced to flee the planet altogether.
+As they escape, both Mason and Ryana recognise the symbol used by the clans as the one found on the door of the facility from the final main campaign mission, leading them to retrace their steps with assistance from Interstellar Expeditions to find out more of the invaders before the entire Inner Sphere is overrun.